maheshsabnis/blazeclan_exp/rdbms/readme.md

     - Remove All Records from Table
         - Truncate Table [TABLE-NAME]

+- Working with Select

+- Powerful mechanism of Data Read
+    - Using Select Queries
+        - COnsider Following Clouses for Accessing the data
+            - Where Clause
+            - Orde By (Ascending / Descending)
+            - Group By
+            - IN for Range
+        - Consider Using Aggrigate Functions
+            - SUm() / Max() / Min() / Average() /  Count(), etc
+        - COnsider Using Joins
+            - Define Strategy of reading data from Multiple Tables
+            - REad data on COndition between two tables, simple join
+            - Read all data from Left table and read only matching data  on condition from Right Table, Left Join
+            - REad all data from Right Join and read onlt matching data on condition from left table, right Join
+    - COnsider Using Views
+        -They are the Logical Data Repositories created from original table to prevent all column values to be exposed to the client
+            - They are used for creating reports from the original Table
+    - Using Stored Procs
+        - THis is a code block that will be compiled and executed in the DB Processing engine
+        - THis always resides on the DB Server and can be invoked using
+            - COmmands
+            - COmmands with Input Parameters
+            - Commands with Output Parameters
+        - Stored Procs can contains Logic and Queries (Select, DML) and can work on one or more tables at a time
+        - SInce they are in Pre-COmpiled form, the execution is fatser

 # Assignmants# Date: 06-09-2021

 Plan on paper and then Create Tables for Logistic